The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 In~\cite{Chall-Jour050}, a lightweight authentication protocol for IoT devices, called light edge, is proposed.
 It consists of a three-layer scheme, the IoT device layer, trust center at the edge layer, and cloud service providers.
 Evaluation results show that the proposed protocol is highly effective against a number of security and privacy attacks.
 In~\cite{Chall-Conf054}, the authors proposed to reuse the existing WIFI infrastructure to connect the devices to the Internet.
 They present a tunneled-based protocol EAP (TEAP) protocol for authorizing IoT devices from the cloud using the EAP-AKA protocol as an inner method EAP.

 \paragraph{Encryption}\mbox{}

-The author of~\cite{Chall-Conf047} proposed a secure, low-cost device that is employed to detect forced entry via IR, software unlocking before physical unlocking system that exchanges information through a smartphone application over a secure line by sending encrypted data.
+The authors of~\cite{Chall-Conf047} devised a secure, low-cost device that is employed to detect forced entry via IR.
+In their proposal, there is a software unlocking method before the physical unlocking system that exchanges information in an encrypted form through a smartphone application over a secure line.

-The authors of~\cite{Chall-Conf051} proposed a model that provides sensitive data access from IoT owners only to authorized user.
+Encryption can be very costly for systems with limited computational resources such as in IoT.
+The authors of~\cite{Chall-Conf051} proposed a lightweight model that provides sensitive data access from IoT owners only to authorized user.
+To do this the IoT device will send the data to a semi-trusted encryption server to encrypt the data.
+Once encrypted the data is stored in the cloud to be accessed by data owners.
 Here, the IoT owner can manage the authorization with a single username/password to access their sensitive data.
 Preliminary evaluation results show that this model offers efficient key management for IoT owners.

 Another approach to encrypt personal information was proposed in~\cite{Chall-Conf059}.
 Zero-Knowledge proof blockchain solution is implemented using block inquiry to protect personal information against security threats.
-In~\cite{Chall-Jour052} AES is proposed with an electrocardiogram signal-based encryption and decryption to secure the data transmission.
-However, this standard does not perform well with low-powered IoT devices.
+In~\cite{Chall-Jour052} AES is proposed is proposed for signal encryption and decryption in electrocardiogram instruments.
+However, this method does not perform well with low-power IoT devices.

-The work in~\cite{Chall-Jour051} developed a model that generates a secure key computationally to safeguard the data using encryption.
-The key generation is split into different categories:\\ \begin{itemize} \item An SVM-based encryption model: is constructed in which the key generation is from the conventional encryption operation mode. \item Optimization techniques: are also taken into account for key generation. \end{itemize}
+The research reported in~\cite{Chall-Jour051} has led to the design of a model that takes a computational approach towards secure key generation in order to safeguard the data in CAIoT using encryption.
+The proposed key generation scheme consists of the following components.

+\begin{itemize} \item In the first component, an encryption service model based on Support Vector Machine (SVM) is run using a key generation from the conventional encryption operation mode with some improvements.

+\item Optimization techniques are added to the key generation process to make it computationally more secure, specifically for /cloud environment.